CUBRID/cubrid-manual/en/ha.rst

         HA server state                : active
         ...

 *   If the delay in applying the replication logs is too long, it may be due to a transaction with a long execution time.
 If the transaction is performed normally, a delay in applying the replication logs may normally occur.
-To determine whether it is normal or abnormal, continuously execute **cubrid applyinfo** and check whether applylogdb continuously applies replication logs to the slave node or not.
+To determine whether it is normal or abnormal, continuously execute **cubrid applyinfo** and check whether applylogdb continuously applies replication logs to the slave node (or the replica node) or not.

 *   Check the error log message created by the copylogdb process and the applylogdb process (see the error message).

-*   Compare the number of records on the master database table to that on the slave database table.
+*   Compare the number of records on the master database table to that on the slave (or the replica)  database table.